Home - The Best Pizza Peels in 2023

 6. Honey-Can-Do Foldable Pizza Peel

-Here we have the best stainless steel pizza peel on the market.
+Here we have the stainless steel pizza peel on the market.
 The Honey-Can-Do is a 14-inch foldable pizza peel that makes it super easy to remove piping-hot baked goods from the oven.
 The gorgeous wooden swivel handle folds in for easier storage.
 You can even use it without oven mitts.

 The easy-glide aluminum paddle sends properly floured or oiled pizzas flying.
 The generous paddle fits pizzas of all shapes and sizes.
 It even comes wrapped in a shroud of protective plastic.
 So, there are no smudge marks or nicks to be seen.